wp-plugins/woocommerce-checkout-manager/readme.txt

 * Disable any added field from Checkout details page and Order Receipt.

-* Retain fields information for customers when they navigate back and forth from checkout.
+* Retain Fields Information for customers when they navigate back and forth from checkout.

 * Disable Billing Address fields for chosen shipping goods.
 Which makes them visible only for virtual goods.